 However, automobiles required more than tires.
 They needed repairs and replacement parts.
 Among support systems for these temperamental, expensive and often unreliable vehicles were garages.
 The first one in Guelph was opened in 1908 by Samuel Laughlin a former employee with the Guelph Electrical Works, he set up shop on Norfolk Street.
 Although he was a Ford agent, his business did not last more than a year.
 The same applied to the Royal City Garage in the same location.

 This was not the case for other Guelph entrepreneurs.
 Charles Moxley and his son William branched out from cycle sales and repairs into the automotive business in 1909.
 Their Perth Street shop, conveniently located behind their home, became a name in Guelph and beyond.
-In fact, it was noted by the Ontario Motor League in the travel guides of the decade.
+It was noted by the Ontario Motor League in the travel guides of the decade.

 Other success stories included the Guelph Motor Car Company.
 It was opened for business in 1912 by Stan Tolton in a section of the Old Crowe Foundry on Norfolk.
 Although the company focused on providing and repairing cars, some auto component production was involved.
 Advertising themselves in the local newspaper as “The Garage of Quality,” it became the local agents for two automotive companies, selling the following two automobiles: